 Playing an instrument makes you use both sides of your brain, which strengthens memory power.
 In conclusion, any skill you learn would surely benefit you.
 Time is precious, please use it wisely.
 The most important skill is the ability to acquire a skill.

 3. Stay Connected

-Talking to your family and friends will surely help you if you feel depressed or anxious.
+Rather than asking yourself the question 'How to stay sane in lockdown?'
+Talk to your family and friends if you feel depressed or anxious.
 Though we need to follow physical distancing, it doesn't mean we need to distance ourselves from others emotionally and mentally.
 There are times when we feel lonely and need someone to talk to.